Myth: Men do not get breast cancer; it affects women only

 Here’s The Truth

 Breast cancer in men is usually detected as a hard lump underneath the nipple and areola.
-Men carry a higher mortality than women do, by 25%, primarily because awareness among men is less and they are less likely to assume a lump is breast cancer, which can cause a delay in seeking treatment.
+Men carry a 19% higher mortality rate than women do, primarily because awareness among men is lower and men are less likely to assume a lump is breast cancer, leading to delays in seeking treatment.